Valverde34/Valverde34/README.md

-- 👋 Hi, I’m @Valverde34
+- 👋 Hi, I’m Diogo Valverde.
-- 👀 I’m interested in technology
+- 👀 I’m interested in technology.
-- 🌱 I’m currently learning
+- 🌱 I’m currently studying Computer and Software Engineering.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me diogovalverde34@ua.pt
+- 📫 How to reach me diogovalverde@ua.pt

 <!---
 Valverde34/Valverde34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.